Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Introduction and Main Results

-where $\Lambda=P(D)=P(i\partial_1,i\partial_2,\dots,i\partial_d)$.
+where $\Delta_P=P(i\partial)=P(i\partial_1,i\partial_2,\dots,i\partial_d)$.
 It is shown in \cite[Proposition 2.6]{RSC17} that, for each $t>0$, $x\mapsto H_P^t(x)$ is a Schwartz function and further satisfies the estimate

 for $t>0$ and $x\in\mathbb{R}^d$, mirrored by the estimates in Theorems \ref{thm:GeneralGaussEstimate} and \ref{thm:FiniteSupport}.
 The role that these off-diagonal estimates play in the analysis of variable-coefficient partial differential equations is the subject of the article \cite{RSC20}.
-We will not say much more about the attractors here but refer the reader to \cite{Davies1995,Davies1995a,BD96,Davies1997,DSC14,RSC17,RSC20,RSC23} for further discussion.\\
+We will not say much more about these base attractors here but refer the reader to \cite{Davies1995,Davies1995a,BD96,Davies1997,DSC14,RSC17,RSC20,RSC23} for further discussion.\\